 Don't expect the Top 10 list to stay the same.
 The number of avid record collectors is growing, and auction prices continue to rise.
 And as prices rise, newer albums and more diverse styles of music are becoming more valuable.
 Rock, pop, country, jazz, classical and blues records all have topped the $15,000 mark.

-For lots more information about record collecting and related topics, check out the links on the next page.
+For lots more information about record collecting and related topics, check out the links below.